Restream/reindexer/readme.md

 	// Database should be created explicitly via reindexer_tool or via WithCreateDBIfMissing option:
 	// If server security mode is enabled, then username and password are mandatory
 	// db := reindexer.NewReindex("cproto://user:pass@127.0.0.1:6534/testdb", reindexer.WithCreateDBIfMissing())

+	// OR - Init a database instance and choose the binding (connect to server via TCP sockets with TLS support
+	// using cprotos-protocol and a package tls from the standard GO library)
+	// Database should be created explicitly via reindexer_tool or via WithCreateDBIfMissing option:
+	// If server security mode is enabled, then username and password are mandatory
+	// It is assumed that reindexer RPC-server with TLS support is running at this address.
+6535 is the default port for it.
+	// tlsConfig := tls.Config{
+	// 	/*required options*/
+	// }
+	// db := reindexer.NewReindex("cprotos://user:pass@127.0.0.1:6535/testdb", reindexer.WithCreateDBIfMissing(), reindexer.WithTLSConfig(&tlsConfig))

 	// OR - Init a database instance and choose the binding (connect to server via unix domain sockets)
 	// Unix domain sockets are available on the unix systems only (socket file has to be explicitly set on the server's side with '--urpcaddr' option)